BEST STRESS HERBS

 Rhodiola – regulates the heartbeat.
 Also effective for improving mood and lifting depression.
 Studies also show that it improves physical and mental performance, and may reduce fatigue.

-Rose - has been praised for many reasons...and for many centuries.
+Rose – has been praised for many reasons…and for many centuries.
 But its herbal properties tend to be neglected.
-Rose balances the hormonal functions, encourages a regular menstrual cycle and is a soothing rememdy for emotional dificulties around menopause.
+Rose balances the hormonal functions, encourages a regular menstrual cycle and is a soothing remedy for emotional difficulties around menopause.
 It also calms and soothes anger and irritability.
-One of the favourite stress herbs!
+One of the favorite stress herbs!